emacs-mirror/emacs/mps/manual/source/glossary/c.rst

         :term:`card-marking <card marking>` needs to scan all the :term:`pointers <pointer>` in the page or card.
-If the system can not :term:`scan` partial objects (or requires information in the object :term:`header` in order to scan a partial object), a crossing map is necessary to find the beginning of the first object in the unit.
+If the system can not :term:`scan` partial objects (or requires information in the object :term:`header <in-band header>` in order to scan a partial object), a crossing map is necessary to find the beginning of the first object in the unit.

         .. relevance::